Center for Theology, Women, and Gender

 The Center for Theology, Women, and Gender offers a graduate certificate for Master of Divinity and Master of Arts students at Princeton Theological Seminary.
 The coursework for the certificate, which allows students to focus their academic work on issues pertaining to theology and gender constructs, prepares students for vocational ministry or scholarly pursuits by:

-Two courses (or a maximum of 6 credits) may be taken at Princeton University in order to fulfill the certificate requirements, subject to the approval of Dr. Jacqueline E. Lapsley, director of The Center for Theology, Women, and Gender.
+Two courses (or a maximum of 6 credits) may be taken at Princeton University in order to fulfill the certificate requirements, subject to the approval of the co-directors of the Center for Theology, Women, and Gender.

 This colloquium focuses on issues of theology and gender as they pertain to contemporary church and society.
 It provides a common intellectual experience for students who are pursuing the Certificate in Theology, Women, and Gender.
 While students will be able to fulfill the core of their requirements from any PTS course on the list of approved theology and gender courses, this colloquium will give students a common experience, dialogue, and foundation for critical reflection on the understanding of gender in church and society, with a view toward positive change as needed.
 It is a requirement for students who intend to earn a Certificate in Theology, Women, and Gender.